BUY PREGNANCY TESTS & OVULATION TESTS

 Tribulus (Tribulus terrestris)

-Findings around Tribulus herb have shown some positive impact in boosting the fertility of a mouse, but there isn’t enough evidence to establish if it is effective for humans.
-One animal study demonstrated an increase in sperm motility in the mice.
+Findings around the Tribulus herb have shown some positive impact in boosting the fertility of mice, but there isn’t enough evidence to establish if it is effective for humans.
+One animal study demonstrated an increase in sperm motility in mice.
 The evidence in human subjects also showed a marked enhancement, but it remains unclear if it’s significant in mice.

 Peppermint leaf (Mentha piperita)